DeRay Mckesson Landed A Book Deal

 In a brief interview with BuzzFeed News, Mckesson said he'll also offer reflections on meetings Eric Holder and Loretta Lynch against a broader backdrop of contextualizing for readers contrasts in grassroots engagement in different cities where he helped organize protests.
 That context will also include the experience of "being in conversation" with activists from the civil rights movement, said Mckesson.

 He views the book as an extension of an ongoing conversation he's tried to facilitate mostly on Twitter, where he has over a million followers.
 "I love Twitter and have used the platform to process and reflect, and to challenge power over the past three years," he said.
-"The book is an opportunity to share a host of ideas and stories about resistance, blackness and a pathway to freedom in a fully developed way."
+"The book is an opportunity to share a host of ideas and stories about resistance, blackness, and a pathway to freedom in a fully developed way."

 Darren Sands is a political reporter for BuzzFeed News and is based in New York.